 \subsection{Definitions and basic properties}

-\begin{Emp} . (a) Let $k$ be an algebraically closed field, $K:=k((t))$ the field of Laurent power series over a $k$, and $\C{O}=\C{O}_K=k[[t]]$ be the ring of integers of $K$.
+\begin{Not} (a) Let $k$ be an algebraically closed field, $K:=k((t))$ the field of Laurent power series over $k$, and $\C{O}=\C{O}_K=k[[t]]$ the ring of integers of $K$.
 For every affine scheme $X$ over $\C{O}$ (resp. $K$) we denote by $L^+X$ (resp. $LX$) the corresponding arc- (resp. loop-) space.